California fire threatens homes as blazes burn across West

 The roughly 21,000 federal firefighters working on the ground is more than double the number of firefighters sent to contain forest fires at this time a year ago, said Anthony Scardina, a deputy forester for the agency’s Pacific Southwest region.

-More than 6,000 firefighters alone were battling the Dixie Fire, which has ravaged nearly 867 square miles (2,246 square kilometers) — an area the size of Tokyo.
+The Dixie Fire has ravaged nearly 867 square miles (2,246 square kilometers) — an area the size of Tokyo, or more than twice the size of Indianapolis.
 It was 31% contained on Sunday.

 Near Taylorsville, California, some firefighters on Sunday were monitoring a bear cub who was possibly orphaned in the fire.
-The emaciated cub was awaiting extraction from the burn-scarred area by a wildlife rescue team.
+A wildlife rescue team was waiting to extract the emaciated cub from the burn-scarred area.

 “Generally if you see them with a sow or a mother bear, they’ll stay with the mother bear and run off,” said firefighter Johnnie Macy, who was deployed from Golden, Colorado to battle the Dixie Fire.
 “This bear hasn’t done that, so because of that we think that the bear’s orphaned as a result of the fire.”